vanilla07/project-jobsearch/README.md

 # Introduction

-An job search app using the API provided by The Muse and available here https://www.themuse.com/developers/api/v2
+A job search application using the API provided by The Muse and available here https://www.themuse.com/developers/api/v2

 Search for a job using filters.